 - 2010-2014 Science Teacher in Preschools and French Teacher in Language schools, Vancouver, Canada

 Research | Current

 My research investigates dialects, vocal networks, and vocal learning in avian kinship groups.
-More particularly, my research focuses on a native bird of New Zealand, the Titipounamu, also know as the Rifleman.
-The Rifleman is of particular interest to researchers in the field of animal vocal communication as it shares a common ancestor with parrots and oscine birds- groups of birds known to learn their vocalizations.
-My research aims to investigate the vocal learning abilities of the Rifleman.
+More particularly, my research focuses on a native bird of New Zealand, the Titipounamu, also know as the Rifleman (Acanthisitta chloris).
+The titipounamu is of particular interest to researchers in the field of animal vocal communication as it shares a common ancestor with parrots and oscine birds- groups of birds known to learn their vocalizations.
+My research aims to investigate the vocal learning abilities of the titipounamu.

 - University of Auckland Doctoral Scholarship (UoADS), 2018-2021

 - Department of Biology Chris Wysiekierski Memorial Scholarship, 2017

 - Animal Behaviour